Raze's Hell: Plot

-For centuries the Kewletts, a cute and happy race, lived an idyllic existence inside the hallowed walls of Kewtopia.
+For centuries, the Kewletts, a cute and happy race, lived an idyllic existence inside the hallowed walls of Kewtopia.
 They never went outside the gates of their city because they had everything they needed inside: a wonderful princess, perfect weather, wealth, and privilege.
-The Kewletts parody different types of cute creatures found in the media.
-Kewletts get their news from a show called QTV'.
+The Kewletts parody different types of cute creatures found in media.
 Before the events in the game, the Kewletts lived isolated from the rest of their world.
 Their first attempt at diplomacy with the creatures of the hinterlands was brief and failed.

-Afterwards, their Princess decided to launch "Operation Fresh Hope" to "cutetify" all of the monsters outside of Kewtopia.
+Afterwards, their Princess decided to launch "Operation Fresh Hope" to "cutetify" all of the "monsters" outside of Kewtopia.
 The true nature behind "Operation Fresh Hope", unknown to most Kewletts, is the retrieval of three ancient artifacts that the Princess desires due to her being a Huggly.
-Because the Kewletts are intensely nationalistic, they support the idea of expanding Kewletts throughout the war have no problems with "cleansing" the hinterlands of all monsters.
-Their belligerent, racist worldview is in sharp contrast to their cute, gentle appearance.
+Because the Kewletts are intensely nationalistic – a worldview constantly reinforced through propaganda broadcasts on the "QTV" news network, segments of which are seen between the game's levels – they support the idea of expanding the Kewlett empire throughout the war and the "cleansing" of the hinterlands of monsters.
+Their belligerent, racist worldview is in sharp contrast to their cute, gentle appearance, and serves as a satire of imperialism and colonialism, with the Kewletts utterly convinced of their moral superiority.

 The Kewletts' increasingly vicious colonization efforts carry on until they meet Raze, an ugly, simple beast who is transformed when he accidentally stumbles upon ancient artifacts.
 Raze's heroics spark a swelling underground guerrilla movement.